openstack/charm-guide/doc/source/community/software-bug.rst

 place.

-Charmed OpenStack is the result of a multi-layered stack, and a problem's root cause may reside at any one of its layers:
+Charmed OpenStack is the result of a multi-layered stack, and a problem's root cause may reside in any one of its layers:

 * **charm payload** - OpenStack service (e.g. Nova Compute)
 * **charms** - OpenStack charm (e.g. nova-compute)